Maolin-Wei/BU_Classes/EC601/project 3/README.md

-This is used for Project 3
+# Project 3
+A societal impact paper for the topic of Self-driving Cars